dollodart/techblog/posts/lab/foss-controls/foss-controls.rst

 .. _`Unix and Internet Fundamentals HOWTO`: https://tldp.org/HOWTO/Unix-and-Internet-Fundamentals-HOWTO/

-The reason this is relevant is that even within a computer there are distinct devices which send data using communication protocols so an operating system that is excellent at probing devices in the computer will also tend to be excellent at interfacing with external devices.
+The reason this is relevant is that within a computer there are devices which send data using communication protocols, so an operating system that is excellent at probing devices in the computer will also tend to be excellent at interfacing with external devices.

 If your process control equipment has a computer in it, by which I mean desktop computer running an operating system as found in many